microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 This specifies which object will get transformed by the bounding box manipulation.
 If no object is set, the bounding box defaults to the owner object.

 #### Bounds Override ####
-Allows to alternatively set a box collider from another object for bounds computation.
+Set a box collider from the object for bounds computation.

 #### Activation Behavior ####
 There are several options to activate the bounding box interface.